vanducng/datafold-docs/docs/integrations/orchestration/dbt_cloud/prerequisites.md

 ## Create a Job to provide Datafold with dbt Artifacts

+We recommend creating either a Merge Trigger Production Job using a tool like GitHub Actions, or an Artifacts Job using dbt Cloud.

 ### Merge Trigger Production Job
 We recommend creating a job that triggers a dbt Cloud production run when changes are pushed to main.